-Genetic studies show that foxes, jackals, dingoes, coyotes, and almost of wolf species have the same number of chromosomes as dogs.
+Genetic studies show that jackals, dingoes, coyotes, and almost of all wolf species have the same number of chromosomes as dogs.
 That means that technically all these aforementioned species can interbreed.

 With almost 400 genetically different breeds of canines, the domestic dog can be considered as one of the most diverse terrestrial animal (in terms of physical appearance) on Earth.

 But in terms genes, how diverse are they?
 How many chromosomes do these furry friends have?
 Let’s explore them in detail below.

 How Many Chromosomes Do Dogs Have?